There are four connected phases of education at Kelvin Grove:

 If your child is returning to school following an injury or illness which could impact on their time at school, we will complete a risk assessment before their return.
 Please complete the first section of the form below and a member of staff at school will arrange a time to meet with you and your child.

 At Kelvin Grove school photographs are taken twice per year.
-In the Autumn term our school photographer takes individual photos of our children and in the Summer term class photos are taken.
+In the Autumn term our school photographer takes individual photos of our children and in the Spring term class photos are taken.